1. Inconsistent Moisture Control

 7. Landscaping Too Close To The House

 Plants require much more water than homeowner think.
 By placing too many or a certain plant in the wrong place can leave the ground in that area undersaturated.
 Believe it or not, but a simple oak tree can drink up to 100 gallons of water in a day.
 Make sure large trees are further from the house than their roots can reach.
+This will help avoid future foundation problems.

 8. Soaker Hose Location